 Vendetta Hines, PMBDA Loan Recipient, stands outside the former manufacturing facility in South Allentown that she purchased to operate her business.
 (Source: Stay Calm Industries)

-- Allentown Economic Development Loan Fund – Allentown City offers low interest rate (1-3%) flexible loans available to commercial, industrial, and mixed use properties located within the City of Allentown.
-Loan funds may range between $50,000 and $100,000 depending on project size.
-In order to apply, a project budget must be minimally $100,000; job creation and/or retention must occur; and 10% equity is required.
-All other sources of funding must be identified and client must be working on securing funding.
-Work with an economic development professional to help leverage your investment with other public funding programs for job creation projects.
+- Allentown Economic Development Loan Fund – The City of Allentown offers competitive low interest rate flexible loans to commercial, industrial, and mixed-use properties located within Allentown proper.
+Loan funds range from $50,000 to $100,000 depending on the size of the project and the financial health of the prospective borrower.
+In order to apply, a project budget must be minimally $100,000; job creation and/or retention must occur; and 10% equity investment is required.
+All other sources of funding must be identified, and the prospect must be actively seeking other funding or capital investment.
+We encourage prospects to work with an economic development professional to help leverage your investment with other public funding programs for job creation projects.
 For additional information, click here.

-- Enterprise Zone Revolving Loan Fund – AEDC provides economic development lending assistance through a number of local funds.
-Companies are eligible to apply for up to $100,000 loans for equipment, real estate purchases/improvements, and in special cases, up to 40% of inventory or working capital.
-AEDC will competitively finance up to 75% of eligible project costs for terms ranging from one to 10 years.
-Job creation and retention is an essential component of these loan funds.
+- Allentown Revolving Loan Fund – Businesses, including sole proprietors, located anywhere within Allentown proper, are eligible to apply for up to $100,000 loans for equipment, real estate purchases/improvements, and in special cases, up to 40% of inventory or working capital.
+AEDC will competitively finance up to 75% of eligible project costs for terms ranging from one to 10 years, depending on the life of the asset financed.
+Rates can be fixed for the term of the loan.
+Loan collateralization is required.
+Job creation and retention is an essential component of this loan fund.
 For additional information, click here.

-- Pennsylvania Minority Business Development Authority – Loan funds are available for minority owned businesses (51% or more) as defined by program guidelines.
-Loans amounts range from $20,000 to $50,000 up to 75% of eligible project costs.
-Eligible uses include real estate improvements or construction, machinery/equipment purchases, and working capital.
+- Pennsylvania Minority Business Development Authority – Loan funds are available for minority owned businesses (51% or more) defined by the program guidelines as being socially or economically disadvantaged.
+Loans amounts range from up to 90% of eligible project costs or $250,000, whichever is less.
+Eligible uses include real estate purchases/improvements, construction, machinery/equipment purchases, and working capital.
+Loan terms can extend up to 15 years for real estate and up to 10 years for machinery and equipment.
+Job creation and retention are essential components of this program.
+Collateral may include a requirement for a 1st of 2nd lien (shared) position.
 Terms and conditions vary based on credit worthiness of applicant.
+This program serves the entire Lehigh Valley.

 - Retail Mosaic – The Retail Mosaic is self-forgiving loan program that supports new retail business growth in Allentown.
 The Retail Mosaic will provide a financial award of up to $15,000 with the requirements that the business create a minimum of two low-moderate income jobs over the next three years.
 Businesses must remain in the City of Allentown for five years after receiving the loan.
-More information and an online application is available here.
+For additional information, contact the Business Development Office.

 Contact us to get started: